This post was originally published on November 28, 2017 and updated on December 8, 2020.

 - Cytokines: Part of your systemic immune system.
 These hormones keep communication between immune cells active.
 (No communication means low immunity, frequent sickness, and susceptibility to illness!)

 - Growth Factors: (IGF-I, IGF-II, EGF) As the name implies, growth factors assist with the maintenance and growth of certain body tissues, including muscle and the gastrointestinal lining.

 - Lactoferrin: Lactoferrin assists with iron absorption and is a crucial part of your immune defense system.

-- Growth Hormone: Growth Hormone (GH) works individually as well as together with the other growth factors in colostrum to aid in growth and function of gastrointestinal tissues, muscle and more.
+- Growth Hormone: Growth Hormone (GH) works individually as well as together with the other growth factors in colostrum to aid in the growth and function of gastrointestinal tissues, muscle, and more.

 - Immunoglobulins: (IgA, IgD, IgE, IgG, IgM) Immunoglobulins are small proteins that are used by your immune system to seek out and destroy foreign antigens (invaders).

 - Proline-Rich Polypeptides (PRPs): Important immune system regulators, PRPs encourage the growth of white blood cells, may restore the balance in cellular immune functions and defend against oxidative stress, and support brain health.

 As you can see, colostrum is teeming with benefits for everything from your immune system to your muscles.
 This is why colostrum's properties have been revered for thousands of years across many cultures.
 In ancient Chinese medicine, it was regarded as a potent health tonic.
 For the Maasai people of Kenya and Tanzania, it has long been regarded as a crucial part of a warrior's diet.
 In Britain, dairy farmers refer to colostrum as beestings, and they used any surplus of it to make an extra-creamy, and very healthy, pudding.